-Once you are accepted into Manhattan College, please contact Agnes Flynn, executive secretary for Student Life, at 718-862-7352 and email your DD214 to firstname.lastname@example.org.
+Once you are accepted into Manhattan College, please contact Troy Cogburn, Director of Transfer Admissions at 718-862-7299 and email your DD 214 and Certificate of Eligibility to firstname.lastname@example.org.
 You will then need to complete the steps listed on the Accepted Students page.

 - Upon verification of enrollment by the Manhattan College certifying official, the VA will mail you an information packet detailing containing information on: current enrollment in credit hours, percentage of benefits receiving, and benefits remaining (in months and days)